Howl698/Food-Deserts-in-NY-State---Analysis/README.md

 Scripts were run in Python.
 The queries that produced the parameters identified above were saved in an excel workbook labeled 'rockbuster_data' along with the results of the queries.

-The excel workbook can be found in the folder /Rockbuster_SQL_queries/.

 # Analysis and Visualizations

 Visualizations were generated in Jupyter notebooks and can be found in /04_Analysis/Visualizations/.